UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ## Abstract

 > The use of deep learning methods in deep fake generation has contributed to the rise of fake of fake images which has some very serious ethical dilemmas.
-We will look at two different ways to generate deepfake pictures and videos, and will then focus in on Image-to-Image Translation. __ and __ are two different models we will by studying to create deep fake images using Image-to-Image Translation.
+We will look at two different ways to generate deepfake pictures and videos, and will then focus in on Image-to-Image Translation.
+CycleGAN and StarGAN are two different models we will by studying to create deep fake images using Image-to-Image Translation.
 <!--more-->
 ## Table of Contents